Joshhhuaaa/iTunesAutoTag/README.md

 # iTunesAutoTag
-iTunesAutoTag simplifies the process of converting FLAC music to Apple's ALAC format, which can be imported into iTunes.
+iTunes AutoTag simplifies the process of converting FLAC music to Apple's ALAC format, which can be imported into iTunes.
 Additionally, it automatically adjusts your song metadata, such as artists and genres, matching iTunes's standards.

 # Dependencies
-iTunesAutoTag relies on [qaac](https://github.com/nu774/qaac) for converting audio from FLAC to ALAC.
+iTunes AutoTag relies on [qaac](https://github.com/nu774/qaac) for converting audio from FLAC to ALAC.

 For qaac to function properly, the following files from iTunes are required:
 - ASL.dll